fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 We can use `startConversation()` to start a new conversation calling the `create_new_room` database function.
+We will use `searchProfile()` to search for users to start a conversation with.

 {{< hint info >}}
 RPC is short for <a
   href="https://en.wikipedia.org/wiki/Remote_procedure_call">Remote Procedure
-Call</a> which is general term for calling a function (aka procedure) on another computer or process in a distributed system.
+Call</a>, which is general term for calling a function (aka procedure) on another computer or process in a distributed system.
 {{< /hint >}}

-We will use `searchProfile()` to search for users to start a conversation with.

 ## Overview of conversations